arc64/www.tecks.co.nz/data-processing/4b-copy-data/Destination/important-learning-and-teaching-events/functional-sequences-of-learning-interactions/schedules-of-reinforcement-and-punishment/the-matching-law.md

 ---
+has_children: false
 layout: default
+nav_order: 4
-title: "The matching law
+title: 'The matching law '
-"
-nav_order: Thematchinglaw
-has_children: false
 ---
 # The matching law